How to select an MDR security service How to implement an attack surface management program

 SIEM, SOAR and XDR each possess distinct capabilities and drawbacks.
 Learn the differences among the three, how they can work together and which your company needs.

 Managing cyberthreats is one of the most important activities for organizations today.
 Fortunately, many different techniques and technologies are available to reduce the risk of cyberattacks.
-This article examines three widely used approaches to identifying threats, assessing them, managing them and resolving them so that organizations can resume operations.
+The following three widely used approaches are used to identify, assess, manage and resolve threats so that organizations can resume operations:

-The approaches include security incident and event management (SIEM); security orchestration, automation and response (SOAR); and extended detection and response (XDR).
-The article explains each, compares and contrasts them, and offers guidance on which approach(es) to use for comprehensive cybersecurity management.
+This article compares and contrasts each technology and offers guidance on which approach(es) to use for comprehensive cybersecurity management.

 What is SIEM?

 SIEM builds on two fundamental elements: security information management and security event management.
-SIEM systems collect event log data, analyze the data to identify suspicious activity and generate visibility to the event so that remedial initiatives can be launched.
 One of the important functions of SIEM is to help cybersecurity teams achieve compliance with key security standards and regulations.
 AI enhances SIEM capabilities by providing greater analytical capabilities for identifying suspected or actual cyberincidents.
 SIEM also facilitates the launch of security incident response activities.

 A key activity of SIEM tools is the collection of security event data for current and future analysis.
 Each tool has rules for how events are analyzed and can evaluate threats by comparing them with a large database of previous cyberattacks.